muziing/Py2exe-GUI/README.md

 - You can invoke any local Python interpreter with its corresponding environment, eliminating the need to reinstall it in each interpreter environment to be packaged.
 - Cross-platform, supports Windows, Linux and macOS.

-> Note: As you can see, I am not an English speaker.
-Py2exe-GUI is currently only available in Simplified Chinese.
-> However, I've reserved some interfaces in the code for internationalization, and the translation is slowly progressing.
-> If you are interested in this project, you can star it.
-In a few months it will provide full English support and
-> interfaces for translators to provide translations in more languages.

 ## How to install